harrand/psyc/README.md

 # 1) Programs <a name="programs"></a>

-There are no concept of translation units in Psy.
-Your project, and all the files it comprises, are a part of a single program:
+There is no concept of a "translation unit", "module", or "header" in Psy.
+There are only source files.
+- If one .psy file declares something, it is visible to *all* other source files in the program without needing to include or pre-declare anything.
 - Order of declarations is unimportant.
 You can call a function, and not declare it until later - so long as the declaration is ultimately in the program somewhere.
   	- This is also the case for structs, enums and macros.
 - A program has exactly one build file - that is, a .psy file that contains build instructions such as: